-Raquel believes in small wins, and going at your own pace, because Greening should not make people jump through hoops, and piles of paperwork, it is about knowing the environmentally sound options that are available, and applying those actions that make sense to each business.
+Raquel believes in small wins, and going at your own pace, because Greening should not make people jump through hoops, it is about knowing the environmentally sound options that are available, and applying those actions that make sense to each business.
 Starting small, get the big wins, and then look at possible investment projects to become even greener.

 Contrary to the perception of many business owners, Raquel firmly believes that Greening a business will not only reduce its Carbon Footprint, but it will also reduce their Utility bills, therefore saving money directly off the bottom line of a business.

 "I try to make sustainability make sense to business owners.
-The Road to Green can be quite daunting.
+The road to Greening a business can be quite daunting.
 I firmly believe businesses can be encouraged to take small steps that can generate big results.
 Society is changing, an sustainability in the industry is now a must.
 The Hospitality Industry needs to align itself to the values of their customers.
-Greening your Hotel or Restaurant is easier than you think, it will give you more exposure, more clients and therefore more profit."
+Greening your Hotel or Restaurant is easier than you think, it will give you more exposure, more clients and therefore more profit. "

 "When I studied Hotel Management, I learned how to control my staff wages and how to set budgets and forecasts for my business.
 Nobody ever told me that I would find myself managing the actual building that my business sits in!
 Aside from wages, Energy, Water and Waste account for the biggest expenses over the calendar year.
 By reducing your energy consumption by just 10%, the €€ savings can be huge.
 If you don't believe me, get all your energy bills for last year and add them up.
 Now imagine you could take back just 10% of that.
 Worth it?
 The 50 Shades Greener Programme assumes you do not know anything about running a green business.
 It is the starting point for anyone looking to improve the management of their resources.
 By itself, it will not save the world or the polar bears but it is a stepping stone towards green certification programmes and it is an easy -to-follow guide that everyone can apply to their business."